ErikKrook/Flask-rest-api/README.md

 # Flask-rest-api
-Personal project to help me learn flask and api
+Personal project to help me learn flask with a backend database and api